phone_enabled

 Solar energy is just one component of a state’s monthly total electricity generation.
 States produce power from a variety of sources, including solar energy.
 Other common energy sources include coal, natural gas, nuclear, and wind power.
 Some states may not generate as much electricity as others, but they do produce a higher percentage of solar energy than other power sources.

-Nationally, solar energy accounted for about 5.2% of the electricity produced in January.
-California is the top state in this list, with about 31.3% of its electricity coming from solar generation, Nevada is second on the list with 27% of it’s electricity coming from solar energy.
+Nationally, solar energy accounted for about 9.3% of the electricity produced in October.
+California is the top state in this list, with about 46.9% of its electricity coming from solar generation, Nevada is second on the list with 35.2% of its electricity coming from solar energy.
 Following are the states that produced the highest percentage of their power from solar energy:

 Top 10 states generating electricity from solar energy